multiformats/multihash/README.md

 ## Disclaimers

 Warning: **obviously multihash values bias the first two bytes**.
 Do not expect them to be uniformly distributed.
 The entropy size is `len(multihash) - 2`.
 Skip the first two bytes when using them with bloom filters, etc. Why not _ap_pend instead of _pre_pend?
-Because when reading a stream of hashes, you can know the length of the hash (from the table).
+Because when reading a stream of hashes, you can know the length of the whole value, and allocate the right amount of memory, skip it, or discard it.

 License: MIT